Elaeagnus angustifolia: Description

 Elaeagnus angustifolia is a thorny tree growing to 35 ft in height.
 Its stems, buds, and leaves have a dense covering of silvery to rusty scales.
 The leaves are alternate, lanceolate, 4–9 cm long and 1–2.5 cm broad, with a smooth margin.
 The plants begin to flower and fruit from 3 years old.
 The highly aromatic flowers, produced in clusters of one to three, are 1 cm long with a four-lobed creamy yellow calyx; they appear in early summer and are followed by clusters of fruit, a small cherry-like drupe 1–1.7 cm long, orange-red covered in silvery scales.
 The fruits are about 1 cm wide and sweet, though with a dryish, mealy texture.

 The species is established and reproduced primarily by seed, with some vegetative propagation also occurring.
 The branches have thorns that can be 2–7 cm long.

-Taxonomy
+Taxonomy and distribution

-The species was described as Zizyphus cappadocica by John Gerard, and was grown by John Parkinson by 1633.
+The first scientific description of Elaeagnus angustifolia was by Carl Linnaeus under its present name in 1753.
 Its common name comes from its similarity in appearance to the olive (Olea europaea), in a different botanical family, the Oleaceae.

+According to Sudnik et al. (2009), "Most authors suggest that Elaeagnus angustifolia originated from the Irano-Turanian region.
+The species is widely distributed in south-west Asia.
+In the East its range extends from Kashmir and north-west India to eastern Kazakhstan.
+The western limit of the species distribution is unclear; the natural character of the tree stands in the lower Volga region (Golub et al. 2002) and Anatolia (Brow ic z1996) is questioned."

+Further east in Asia, the native range stretches into Afghanistan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, and the nations of the Caucasus.
+In India they are found in the western Himalayas.
+There is a disjunct population in Myanmar and Assam in eastern India.
+They grow natively in Mongolia and in China they are found in the north-central, southeast, Inner Mongolia, Manchuria, Qinghai, and Xinjiang.